ned1313/learning-opa-and-terraform/2-rego-basics/README.md

 "soda"
 ```

 Wait, what?
 We just created a rule?
 In the parlance of Rego, yes we did.
-Within our package, there is now a state that says `first_drink := drinks[0]`.
+Within our package, there is now a statement that says `first_drink := drinks[0]`.

 What does it mean to be a rule?
 And where is the result stored?
 This is an excellent moment to differentiate between the various data document types in OPA.